mayadata-io/culture/job-roles/frontend-engineer.md

 - Improves the engineering projects at MayaData via maintainer trainee program at own comfortable pace, while striving to become a project maintainer.

+### UI/UX Designer
+The UI/UX designer responsibilities include:

+- Advocate for better User experience for  our clients spanning across geographical and cultural boundaries
+- Creating user personas and auditing role based UX design approaches
+- Proven track record of past experience  working with designing enterprise solutions & websites
+- Experience in designing and implementing responsive layouts for all types of devices
+- Faliliarity with modern day design frameworks like Material design and Bootstrap
+- An ideal candidate should have work experience on design tools like Figma, Photoshop or Sketch
+- Sound knowledge of design best practices using HTML5, CSS3 and CSS preprocessors like SCSS & LESS
+- Familiarity with ReactJS templating/markup is an added advantage

 ## Requirements

 - Professional experience with at least one modern JavaScript web MVC framework/library (React, Angular, Ember, VueJS).